I believe both the teacher and student have responsibilities to be successful.

 Students should check the calendar for all missed assignments, notes, and videos.
 You are still responsible for the work upon return.

 Some assignments will be quick for you to complete and are expected promptly.
-If these assignments are late you will have until the end of the week to turn in the assignment.
-This is to give me enough time to enter the assignment into the gradebook when it is fresh in my mind and yours.
-After one week you must communicate with me directly about options available to you.
+If these assignments are late you will have until the date of the next assessment to submit your work.
+This is to make sure that you're preparing for all assessments properly.

-Projects that require more time and commitment will be accepted late without penalty until the end of the quarter.
-These can also be redone and will be graded on the same rubric.
+Projects that require more time and commitment will be accepted late with a 5% deduction per day down to 50%.
+These can be submitted until the end of the quarter.

 I encourage all students to work cooperatively with their peers.
 However, this does not mean that all work should be identical.
 There is a difference between copying and completing an assignment together.